Joa98Dev/bitdecoder/README.md

 * Convert normal text to binary
 * Convert binary back to text
+* Convert binary back to text
 * Copy results to the clipboard
-* Quickly clear input fields
+* Quicklyly clear input fields

 It is designed as a lightweight, fast, private and easy-to-use tool with a clean graphical interface.